• BoldGrid.com

 

-The absolute best was yet to come, and Ford fans and the automotive press were about to be amazed.
+The very best was yet to come, and Ford fans and the automotive press were about to be amazed.
 A crowd gathered at the Mustang’s 40th anniversary-branded exhibit at the New York International Auto Show on April 16, 2003, and Ford officially kicked off the Mustang’s 40th birthday celebration the day before the marque turned 39 years of age.
 In typical, dramatic, debut fashion, the covers were pulled off to reveal the 40th Anniversary V6 and GT editions along with the glamorous Mystichrome Cobra.
 Jaws dropped along with the drapes at the sight of Ford’s latest, color-shifting beauty.
 Obviously, the real showstopper was the Mystichrome Cobra, and it did not fail to wow automotive pundits and showgoers alike with its magically prismatic paint and leather interior, entrancing all who cast their gaze upon its mystical eminence.

 One year after being named Ford’s most powerful production Mustang to date, and less than a year after GM pulled the plug on its Camaro and Firebird, the Terminator Cobra was given its flashiest treatment to match its equally insane performance.
 Of course, in the nearly 20 years since, a resurgence of factory-built muscle cars with 700+ horsepower seems to be the norm, but back in 2004, a low-volume, factory-built, performance car with nearly 400 horsepower and a hand-built engine with race-tested, forged internals for under $40,000 was almost unfathomable.
 According to any automotive news source at the time, sprinting 0–60 mph in under 4.5 seconds and running the quarter-mile in about 12.5 seconds at around 110 mph while completely bone-stock was nothing short of amazing.